aieng-lab/senlp-benchmark/evaluation/README.md

 # :microscope: Evaluation

-In this folder, we include all the scripts required to fine-tune/prompt and evaluate the LLMs on the different binary, multi-class, multi-label classification, regression, Named Entity Recognition (NER), and Masked Language Modeling (MLM) tasks.
+In this folder, we include all the scripts to fine-tune/prompt and evaluate the LLMs on the different binary, multi-class, multi-label classification, regression, Named Entity Recognition (NER), and Masked Language Modeling (MLM) tasks.

 ## :carpentry_saw: Data splitting